Save

 Model T The first automobile produced to be affordable and widely owned by the average American family.

-Flappers Women of the 1920's who broke traditional social norms by the way they dressed and behaved in public.
+Flappers Young women who broke social norms by the way they dressed and behaved in public.

-Civilian Conservation Corps (CCC) New Deal relief program - Put 3 million young men to work to plant trees, maintain parks, and build reservoirs.
+Civilian Conservation Corps (CCC) New Deal relief program - Employed 3 million young men to plant trees, maintain parks, and build reservoirs.

-Hoboes Homeless who wandered the country during the Great Depression, often riding on boxcars along railroads.
+Hoboes Homeless people who wandered the country during the Great Depression, often riding on boxcars along railroads.

-Hoovervilles Shantytowns where homeless gathered on unused public lands during the Great Depression.
+Hoovervilles Shantytowns where homeless gathered on unused public lands.

 Henry Ford Created the assembly line and Model T Ford to produce an affordable automobile for Americans.

-Liberals Criticized the New Deal saying it did not do enough to give aid to poor Americans.
+Liberals Criticized the New Deal saying it did not do enough to provide aid to poor Americans.

-Conservatives Criticized the New Deal saying it was too costly and gave the federal government too much power.
+Conservatives Criticized the New Deal saying it was too expensive and gave the federal government too much power.

-Public Works Building projects that are funded by government.
+Public Works Work projects that are funded by government.

-Stock Market Crash Collapse of stock values and mass selling of stocks that led to $30 billion being lost on Wall Street in 1929.
+Stock Market Crash of 1929 The mass selling of stocks and collapse of stock values that led to $30 billion being lost.

 Created by: MhsUSHistory